This baked eggplant rollatini is easy to make and deliciously comforting. You won’t be able to resist the ricotta and basil-stuffed eggplant rolls!

 - Eggplant.
 Sliced, salted, and baked.

-To make the ricotta filling:
+To make the ricotta mixture:

 - Ricotta cheese – Try to find a low-moisture ricotta.
 The last thing you want is watery cheese!